elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "byte_" or "_bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator._" and the rider; exit.`
+`If the rider's token is not "byte_" or "_bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator." and the rider; exit.`

 `Move the rider (compiler rules).`

-`Put "_byte_" into the field's type name.`
+`put "byte_" into the field's type name.`

 88. Since fields in a record can be separated by a variety of things (called `pauses`), we need these 2 routines, too: